List of current maraji

-This article provides the list of maraji (plural of marja, the supreme legal authority or the source of emulation), followed by Twelver (also known as Imamiyyah) Shia Muslims around the world.
-The concept of a marja-i taqlid (lit. source of emulation) is central to Usuli Shi'a Islam.
-Marja-i Taqlids provide religious interpretations on matters of law and rituals.
-Ideally, the most just and knowledgeable specialist in the field of Islamic law should become recognized throughout the Muslim world as the marja-i taqlid.
-In practice however this rarely happens and there are several marja taqlids among whom an individual is free to choose and emulate.
+Maraji (plural of marja) are the supreme legal authority followed by Twelver Shia Muslims, also known as Imamiyyah, around the world.
+The concept of a Marja al-taqlid (lit. 'source of emulation') is central to Usuli Shi'a Islam.
+Marja al-taqlid provides religious interpretations on matters of law and rituals.
+Ideally, the most just and knowledgeable specialists in the field of Islamic law become recognized as the marja-i taqlid.
+In practice, this rarely happens and there are several marja al-taqlid whom an individual may choose to emulate.

-Those clerics who reach the apex in the hierarchy of theological rank in the centers of Shi'a learning become marja-i taqlids.
-Since around 1940, marja-i taqlids are often referred to by their followers with the honorific title of Ayatollah al-`Uzma (Grand Ayatollah – "ayatollah" meaning "sign of God").
-Among the functions of marja-i taqlids is the collection and distribution of religious taxes (zakat and khums).
+Clerics who reach the apex of Shi'a theological hierarchy, in centers of learning, become marja-i taqlids.
+Approximately since 1940, marja-i taqlids are often referred to by their followers with the honorific of Ayatollah al-`Uzma (Grand Ayatollah, where "ayatollah" means "sign of God").
+Among the responsibilities of marja-i taqlids are the collection and distribution of religious taxes, such as zakat and khums.